Prince Eugen and the Swedish design classic, The Waldemarsudde Flowerpot

 famous example of this timeless and classic expression.

-produced at the Lidköping porcelain factory.
-The factory occupies the historic premises of Rörstrand, with a staff that has previously produced
+Lidköping Porcelain Factory.
+The factory occupies the historic premises of Rörstrand, with a staff that has previously produced the pot during the

-the pot during the Rörstarnd days.
-The models, cores and production molds are based on the originals from 1915.
+Rörstrand days.
+The models, cores and production molds are all based on the originals from 1915.

 art object is produced according to the rules of applied art.
 The clay is fired and glazed, the outer surface polished, and each pot is examined

 at various stages in the production process in order to maintain the highest quality.
-Underneath each pot is a distinctive, unique bottom stamp
+Underneath each pot is a distinctive, unique stamp

 In 2015, to celebrate it's 100th birthday, the classical flowerpot was for the first time dressed in a new colour, a soft blue grey.

-In April 2023 The Waldemarsudde Flowerpot is launched in crystal glass. - a new version of a very popular design classic.
+In April 2023 The Waldemarsudde Flowerpot was launched in crystal glass. - a new version of a very popular design classic.
 The new flowerpot is manufactured for the museum Prins Eugens Waldemarsudde by Reijmyre Glassworks.